 Noram is pleased to provide a synopsis of its previously disclosed NI 43-101 report.
 The Technical Report includes a detailed review of the exploration work completed to date, an inferred resource estimate, interpretations and conclusions, and recommendations for the next phases of work.

 Noram’s land position in Clayton Valley, Nevada consists of 150 placer claims and 140 lode claims.
 The land package covers 1214.06 hectares (3000 acres).
 The perimeter of Noram’s claims are located within 1-mile (1.6 kilometers) of Albemarle Corporation’s (Albemarle’s) lithium brine operations.
 Lithium is produced at Albemarle’s plant from deep wells that pump brines from the basin beneath the Clayton Valley playa.
 The plant is the only lithium producer in the United States and has been producing lithium at this location continuously since 1967.
 Between Albemarle’s operations and Noram’s land position lies a property comparable in size to the Zeus Property and held by Cypress Development Corp.

-The drilling of 46 shallow core holes into the lithium-rich sediments that were previously identified through surface sampling has provided a basis for the definition of an inferred lithium resource.
-The lithium assays from the drilling provided results that were quite consistent over a reasonably large area of close-spaced drill holes.
-The model generated for the inferred resource estimate indicated a zone of higher lithium grades trending northwest-southeast through the area of the resource.
+Three phases of drilling into the lithium-rich sediments that were previously identified through surface sampling has provided a basis for the definition of an inferred lithium resource.
+The lithium assays from the drilling provided results that are consistent over a kilometer-scale area.
+The three dimensional model generated for the inferred resource estimate indicated a zone of higher lithium grades trending northwest-southeast through the area of the resource.
 The deposit remains open in several directions and at depth and the drilling only tested a very small portion of the area covered by the extensive claim holdings.
 There is considerable upside potential for increasing the size of the deposit, as the drilling has tested only one third of the area covered by the Zeus claim block.